bytePassion/OpenQuoridorFramework/README.md

 - Matthias Drescher [[matthias.drescher@bytePassion.de](matthias.drescher@bytePassion.de)]
 - Alexander Horn [[alexander.horn@bytePassion.de](alexander.horn@bytePassion.de)]

-If you want to contribute to the OQF, contact a developer
+If you want to contribute to the OQF, contact a developer via E-Mail or Gitter-Chat

 ---